annikalogarta/annikalogarta/README.md

 ### Hi, I'm Annika! 👋

-I'm a Computer Engineering student at the University of Waterloo.
-Proficient in C, C++, and Python.
-Currently dabbling in hardware as part of Midnight Sun.
-I'm interested in embedded at the moment, but I'm open to trying out anything!
+I'm a computer engineering student at the University of Waterloo, currently doing firmware at Untether AI.
+I'm interested in ASIC design, RF, and signal processing, but am open to trying out anything related to ECE.

-In my free time I love taking photos and making latte art.
+In my free time I love experimenting with photography mediums and making latte art.
 Feel free to reach out at alogarta@uwaterloo.ca 😁
 <!--
 **annikalogarta/annikalogarta** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.